-Factorsynth is a new kind of musical tool.
-It uses machine learning techniques to decompose any input sound into a set of temporal and spectral elements.
+Machine learning comes to Ableton Live with Factorsynth and its introductory version, Factormini.
+Two Max For Live devices that use a data analysis algorithm called matrix factorization to decompose any audio clip into a set of temporal and spectral elements.
 By rearranging and modifying these elements you can do powerful transformations to your clips, such as removing notes or motifs, creating new ones, randomizing melodies or timbres, changing rhythmic patterns, remixing loops in real time, creating complex sound textures...

 | "Quite magical." |

 | "A powerful instrument for breaking down audio loops in to timbral and spectral elements that can be remixed and exported in astoundingly cool ways."

 | "From intelligent remixing to sound textures and spectral composition, it will

 appeal to many composers, musicians and sound designers." |